 In order to assist FINRA members in complying with FINRA Rule 2310(b)(3)(D), in this section we disclose the liquidity of prior public programs sponsored by our sponsor.
-Moody I is another non-publicly traded REIT sponsored by our sponsor.
-As disclosed herein, and as of the date of this prospectus, we anticipate through a wholly-owned subsidiary acquiring Moody I in the mergers.
-Please see Supplement No. 1 included herewith and any subsequent supplements to this prospectus for updates on the pending mergers.
+Moody I was another non-publicly traded REIT sponsored by our sponsor.
+As disclosed herein, and as of the date of this prospectus, we have acquired Moody I in the mergers.